-.1 Conservation Targets for Winona and Vinemount Conservation Area (Nature Reserve Zone)
+.1 Conservation Targets for Winona and Vinemount Conservation Areas (Nature Reserve Zone)

 Biodiversity conservation targets are a limited number of species or ecological communities that ecologists select to represent the biodiversity of a protected area, and that therefore serve as the focus for conservation investment.
 Thus, conservation targets are simply those ecosystems, communities, or species upon which we focus planning and management efforts.
 Because we use only a handful of targets to plan for biodiversity conservation, selecting the appropriate suite of targets is crucial to successful conservation planning and adaptive management.
-A course filter/fine filter approach was used when analyzing and describing conservation targets for Winona and Vinemount Conservation Area.
-Conservation of existing forest and talus habitats and biodiversity is an important target for this Conservation Area.
+A course filter/fine filter approach was used when analyzing and describing conservation targets for WVCA.
+Conservation of existing forest and talus habitats and biodiversity is an important target for this WVCA.
 There are few impacts to the Sugar Maple forests, talus and cliffs.
 A very low level of invasive species was found and a diversity of species were recorded.
 These targets and issues were used to provide restoration and enhancement opportunities in the next section.

-.2 Restoration/enhancement opportunities in the Nature Reserve, Natural and Resource Management zones
+.2 Restoration/enhancement opportunities in the Nature Reserve, Natural and Resource Management Zones

-The existing natural habitat features at Winona and Vinemount Conservation Area have been evaluated for restoration opportunities.
+The existing natural habitat features at WVCA have been evaluated for restoration opportunities.
 Restoration in certain parts of this property can assist with enhancing biodiversity and habitat resiliency for the forest and talus along the Niagara Escarpment.
 Priorities for natural areas restoration are as follows.

-Enhance biodiversity and long-term forest resiliency
+.1 Enhance biodiversity and long-term forest resiliency

 The talus and forested slopes along the Niagara Escarpment are dominated by Sugar Maple.
 There is a very low diversity of other species within these forested areas.
 Butternut and White Ash used to form a canopy along with the Sugar Maple.
 These two species have been lost to invasive forest pest.
 In order to ensure these forests are resilient and stable in the long term it is recommended that a diversity of trees and shrubs be planted in these forests.
 Recommendations would include disease resistant butternut, shagbark and bitternut hickory, basswood and black walnut.
+To support this priority, this plan sets out capital budgets (see Appendix 2) for Natural Areas Restoration over the 10-year lifespan of this plan.
+This budget allows for HCA staff monitoring of the talus and forested slopes and to determine appropriate projects to enhance biodiversity.
+Outcomes of these management actions and further recommendations would be followed up on in the next scheduled Management Plan for WVCA.

-2. Stewardship with private landowners
+.2 Stewardship with private landowners

 These conservation areas form a narrow band of forest through an agricultural and rural landscape.
 The width of the forested communities is less than 300m wide and HCA generally owns only a portion of this area.
 Interior forest habitat does not exist within this area.
-This is reflected in the lack of interior forest birds breeding in these Conservation Areas.
+This is reflected in the lack of interior forest birds breeding in these conservation areas.
 Increasing the width of these forested blocks will require work with adjacent private landowners to plant trees in the back portions of unused fields.
 This would also help add a buffer to these forests as local land uses change.
 Opportunities for HCA to acquire adjacent lands should also be explored with adjacent landowners, to help conserve the Escarpment habitat.

-3. Invasive species should be controlled
+.3 Invasive species should be controlled

-There are low levels of a number of invasive species located within these two conservation Areas.
+There are low levels of a number of invasive species located within these two conservation areas.
 As these populations are low this would be a great opportunity to control these species before large populations establish.
+To achieve this objective, an overall invasive species management plan should be developed for these Conservation Areas.
 More details on this restoration opportunity are outlined in Section 5.2.